Hamis Kiggundu: Ham Palm Villas

-Hamz.
+Hamz

 In 2021, Kiggundu launched the Hamz brand, which encompasses ventures in fashion, sports, digital innovation, and community engagement in Uganda.
 Its fashion line includes retail outlets offering items such as T-shirts, caps, and stationery.
 In the sports sector, the brand oversees Hamz Sports Club, which focuses on youth participation in sport, education, and health, and incorporates Hamz Stadium, formerly Nakivubo Stadium before its renovation, as well as facilities in Kigo, Wakiso District.
 The brand also operates a digital innovation venture providing services in e-commerce and online payments through platforms including Hamz App and Hamz Pay, among others trading through Hamz Limited.

 Philanthropy

-In 2017, Kiggundu, through the Kampala General Better Traders Association donated Shs.100 million (Ugx) to support the vendors displaced by the Nakivubo Park Yard market demolition.
-The funds aimed to help traders rebuild their businesses.
-He also offered a six-month rent-free grace period to vendors relocated to his Ham Shopping Ground, emphasizing his commitment to supporting small-scale traders, promoting wise investment, and fostering economic resilience within the community.
+In 2017, Kiggundu, through the Kampala General Better Traders Association, donated UGX 100 million to support vendors displaced following the demolition of Nakivubo Park Yard market.
+The funds were intended to assist affected traders in restarting their businesses.
+He also provided a six-month rent-free period for vendors who relocated to Ham Shopping Ground.

-In April 2020, Kiggundu donated food relief to Uganda's COVID-19 task force.
-He also donated food supplies to over 100 Ugandan journalists through the Uganda Journalists Association, but was also criticized for providing cash handouts to journalists.
+In April 2020, Kiggundu donated food relief during the COVID-19 pandemic through Uganda’s national task force.
+He also contributed food supplies distributed to journalists through the Uganda Journalists Association.
+Some media reports also noted criticism regarding cash distributions to journalists.

-In July 2021, Kiggundu donated to the Uganda Government a total of USh 530 million to help in the purchase COVID-19 vaccine doses for Ugandans and additionally called upon other able Ugandans and corporate entities to join him in saving lives as a way of giving back to the Ugandan Community.
+In July 2021, he donated UGX 530 million to the Government of Uganda to support COVID-19 vaccine procurement.

-In January 2024, Hamis contributed to urban environmental enhancement by donating 100,000 Royal palm trees to the Kampala Capital City Authority (KCCA).
-To ensure successful planting, a team of his staff was deployed to assist KCCA in planting these trees along the streets of Kampala.
-This initiative was part of a broader greening campaign, underscoring Kiggundu's commitment to fostering a cleaner, greener, and more aesthetically pleasing cityscape.
+In January 2024, Kiggundu donated 100,000 royal palm trees to the Kampala Capital City Authority as part of the city greening programme.
+Staff from his organisation assisted with tree planting activities in Kampala.